jtrim/gist-cli/README.md

         Alias for -filename
   -filename string
         Name for the gist file to be created.
 Required.
+  -p    Alias for -private
+  -private
+        Make the gist private
+  -s    Alias for -silent
+  -silent
+        Don't produce any output
   -v    Alias for -version
   -version
         Print version info and exit